hortonworks/ansible-hortonworks/README.md

   Run the `build_cloud.sh` script to build the nodes.
 Refer to the Cloud specific INSTALL guides for more information.

-1. Install HDP
+1. Install the cluster

-  Run the `install_hdp.sh` script that will install the HDP cluster using Blueprints while taking care of the necessary prerequisites.
+  Run the `install_cluster.sh` script that will install the HDP or HDF cluster using Blueprints while taking care of the necessary prerequisites.

 ...or, alternatively, run each step separately: